Apochilles/Luke-Dawson-T1A1-Workbook-/Luke_Dawson_CA_Workbook.md

 IPv6 is the newest IP address standard.
 It is made up of 128 binary bits and is expressed by eight groups of base-16 (hexadecimal) digits separated by colons.

 IP is how the devices identify themselves and others.
-IP allows the amount of computers in the world to  exponetionally grow, while still being able to maintain unique identities.
+IP allows the amount of computers in the world to  exponetionally grow, while still being able to maintain unique identifiers.

  ### Routers and routing:

 When a packet travels from the computer it is sent from it will arrive at a router.
 The Router is a smart device that will read the IP address of the packet and make sure it's heading to the right destination in the most efficient way.
-It is able to identify congestion it will re route the traffic to ensure the information travels in a timely fashion
+It is able to identify congestion it will re-route the traffic to ensure the information travels in a timely fashion

-If it wasn't for routers packets would not travel efficiently to their destination
+If it wasn't for routers packets would not travel efficiently to their destination.

  ### Domains and DNS: